yandex-cloud/terraform-provider-yandex/docs/data-sources/cdn_origin_group.md

 - `enabled` (Boolean) Whether the origin is enabled and used as a source for the CDN.
 The origin is enabled and used as a source for the CDN.
 Default: `true`.

-- `origin_group_id` (Number) The ID of the origin group this origin belongs to.
+- `origin_group_id` (String) The ID of the origin group this origin belongs to.
 The ID of the origin group that this origin belongs to.

 - `source` (String) IP address or domain name of your origin and the port (e.g., `example.com:8080`).
 IP address or Domain name of your origin and the port (e.g., `example.com:8080` or `192.0.2.1:80`).